How Much Does a French Drain Cost in 2025?

 Curtain Drain Cost

 Curtain drains cost an average of $1,000 to $5,000, or $10 to $25 per linear foot.
-They're usually installed about two feet deep next to your foundation and slope away from the house.
-Unlike deep drains, curtain drains only divert surface water like rain and roof runoff, while deep French drains can handle groundwater too.
+They're installed about two feet deep next to your foundation and slope away from the house.
+Unlike deep drains, curtain drains only divert surface water, such as rain and roof runoff, while deep French drains can also handle groundwater.

 Cost to Install a French Drain in the Yard